-Tesla says new Autopilot would likely have prevented fatality
+Tesla's Musk says new Autopilot likely would have prevented death

 "Anything metallic or dense, the radar system we're confident will be able to detect that and initiate a braking event," he said.

-Silicon Valley-based Tesla is known for its innovation in luxury electric vehicles but some critics have said it was hasty in rolling out Autopilot.
+Silicon Valley-based Tesla is known for its innovation in luxury electric vehicles but some critics, including rival carmakers, have said it was hasty in rolling out Autopilot.
+Tesla stood by Autopilot after the fatality.

-Tesla stood by Autopilot after the fatality, saying it was not a "hands-free" system intended to replace the driver.
-Still, the fatality underscored concerns about the safety of systems that take partial control of steering and braking from drivers.

-The revised system will sound warnings if drivers take their hands off the wheel for more than a minute at speeds above 45 miles per hour (72 kph) when there is no vehicle ahead.
+The revised system will sound warnings if drivers take their hands off the wheel for more than a minute at speeds above 45 miles per hour (72 kph) when there is no vehicle ahead, Musk said.

 The warning will sound after the driver’s hands are off the wheel for more than three minutes when the Tesla is following another car at speeds above 45 mph.
 The dashboard also will flash a pulsing light.